PDLT-University-of-York/test-split-site/docs/ultra/unenrol-user.md

 ## Troubleshooting

 - Error “**Cannot remove Instructor users from course.
 Only System Administrator users can remove Instructor users**”: change the user's role from Instructor to Student before removing them.
 - **User reappears after being unenrolled**: they have likely been automatically reinstated through a group user enrolment.
-Contact us at [vle-support@york.ac.uk](mailto:vle-support@york.ac.uk) to unenrol these users.
+[Contact us](mailto:vle-support@york.ac.uk) to unenrol these users.